ronamarg/squash/ml_models/code_corruptor/README.md

 - **3-5 passes**: Makes 3 to 5 independent corruption attempts on the code
 - **Temperature 1.5**: Controls randomness (higher = more creative/varied bugs)
-- **Always "advanced" mode**: Uses the harder setting for better results

 ## Performance